Unusual Ways to Die

 Legend has it that Clement VII, pope from 1523 to 1534, was so fond of mushrooms that he made it illegal for anyone else to eat those growing in the Papal States, so that there would never be a shortage for his own table.
 He died in 1534 from eating a poisonous death cap mushroom. (source)

-In 1972, a certain Vera Czermak of Prague, Czechoslovakia found out that her husband was unfaithful.
-She decided to commit suicide and flung herself out of a third-storey window.
+In 1972, Vera Czermak of Prague, Czechoslovakia found out that her husband was unfaithful.
+Deciding to commit suicide, she flung herself out of a third-storey window.
 It so happened that Mr. Czermak was walking by at the time, and she landed on him, killing him instantly.
 Mrs. Czermak was treated for minor injuries at the hospital and released. (source)